One day, it’s 10 minutes. The next, it’s 30—or 50.

 Late employees can reduce business productivity, especially if they aren’t making up for lost work time at the end of their shifts.
 Moreover, it hurts the morale and work ethic of other employees who might resent that the late arrivers aren’t getting called out or disciplined for their lateness.
 It might even encourage other employees to start showing up late to work if they see no consequence for the bad behavior.

 But don’t despair.
 Businesses have many opportunities to boost the odds that employees will show up when they’re supposed to.
-Here are ways to discourage employees from arriving late, as well as how to deal with those who regularly do:
+So if you want to learn more about how to address tardiness in the workplace and discourage employees from arriving late, keep reading.

 Use a time clock.

 Wondering how to motivate employees to come to work on time?
 It may seem old-fashioned or like you’re micromanaging, but a time clock holds people accountable.
 Employees will feel more compelled to show up on time if they know they’re being monitored.
 Time clocks not only record when employees check in and out for the workday, but it also lets them know that you know when they come and go.

 Companies can buy a physical time clock that requires employees to punch in and out each day or, if the employees work at computers, time-tracking software can be installed that records when employees log in and out of their workstation.

 (Download our eBook 21 Days to Be a More Productive Small Business Owner)

 Schedule a staff meeting first thing in the day.

 Even if it’s a quick five-minute “check-in,” if employees know they are required to attend an all-hands-on-deck meeting with the boss first thing in the workday, they will have good reason to show up on time—or face questions about why they were absent.